-Central Hawke's Bay has changed and it’s time for a District Plan that reflects who we are today and our aspirations for the future.
+Central Hawke's Bay has changed and we are preparing a District Plan that reflects who we are today and our aspirations for the future.

 We started our District Plan review in 2018.
 We received a lot of feedback from the community and stakeholders on a Draft District Plan.
 That feedback helped us develop this Proposed District Plan for everyone to consider.
 It was publicly notified in May 2021, with submissions closing on 6 August, and Council received 122 submissions.

 Council staff then prepared a Summary of Submissions, which includes details of changes sought to the Plan by submitters, and are now organising the hearing of submissions over this year.
 The matters raised have been sorted into seven topic groups, with hearings on each topic group expected to take about three days.

 Summary of the Proposed Plan